 How to Headstand Without the Wall

 As a beginner, you will use the wall to protect yourself from falling whenever you lose your balance.
 However, as you practice, you will eventually notice that you don’t fall on the wall much anymore.
 Time to move away from the wall!
 When I decided to leave the wall, I often went outside to practice my headstand.
-Falling on grass is a lot more comfortable and less scary than falling on the hard floor.
+Falling on grass is much more comfortable and less scary than falling on the hard floor.
 Furthermore, the ground outside is uneven, requiring you to practice balancing further.

 Strengthening Moves to Get Your Headstand

 As I mentioned a few times, doing the headstand requires using your core.
-You don’t need that much core strength to balance in the headstand but strengthening your core will help.
+You don’t need that much core strength to balance in the headstand, but strengthening your core will help.
 Plus, strengthening your core will give you a defined waistline and improve your overall quality of life by reducing back pain and improving your posture.
 Bodyweight core workouts are my all-time favorites!

 More Workout Ideas

 I like multipurpose bodyweight workouts.
 That’s one of the things l love most about yoga!
 Here, I am giving you more follow-along routines you can try.
-They are the types of routines that made a huge difference in my core strength and waist definition:
+They are the types of routines that made a massive difference in my core strength and waist definition: